py-why/causaltune/.github/ISSUE_TEMPLATE.md

 Describe your issue here.

 ### Your environment
-* Version of PipelineWise, e.g branch/commit #/release/tag
+* Version of Auto-Causality, e.g branch/commit #/release/tag
 * Source type and setup
 * Target type and setup